moderntribe/panel-builder/readme.md

 A few notes about the above code:

 * `set_template_dir()` is optional.
 By default, the plugin will look in the `modular-content` directory in your theme.
 If you specify a different directory, the theme can still override the template.
+To specify multiple fallback directories, pass in an instance of `PanelViewFinder`.
 * Notice that we do not specify the name of the template file, just the directory.
 The template MUST match the ID you gave to your `PanelType` (`type-one.php` for the above `PanelType`).
 * Create as many `PanelType`s as you want.